 Home Financing

-Personal property—or “chattel”—financing is the most common financial product available for the purchase of manufactured homes, excluding many homeowners from the benefits of traditional mortgages.
+Personal property—or “chattel”—financing is the most common financial product available for purchasing manufactured homes, excluding many homeowners from the benefits of traditional mortgages.
 We seek to improve chattel loan products financed by the Government-Sponsored Enterprises (GSEs) and offered through HUD’s Title I program.
 We also seek to expand opportunities for traditional mortgages, and financing for community ownership by residents, nonprofits, and government entities.

 Land Use and Zoning

 Many localities and states have zoning and other land use restrictions that limit or prohibit placing manufactured housing in conventional single-family neighborhoods, severely limiting manufactured housing as an option for urban infill redevelopment.
-To address this exclusionary zoning, manufactured housing must be shown as not substandard and as providing a valuable homeownership opportunity for first-time and lower-income home buyers.
+To address this exclusionary zoning, manufactured housing must be shown to meet standards and provide a valuable homeownership opportunity for first-time and lower-income home buyers.